Promote and encourage development of an agriculture industry in Alaska.

 Requests for Information

-Analysis of results and challenges: Since the passage of Senate Bill 6 the Plant Materials Center has been fielding requests for information about industrial hemp and the proposed pilot program.
-During the initial conversation about the proposed industry the Division expected less than 250 individuals interesting in the program, since the bill’s passage and changes in federal law the division has had over 1800 inquires.
+Analysis of results and challenges: Since the passage of Senate Bill 6 the Plant Materials Center has been fielding requests for information about industrial hemp and the pilot program.
+During the initial conversation about the proposed industry the Division expected less than 250 individuals interested in the program, since the bill's passage and changes in federal law the division has had over 3,600 inquires.
 This number includes both in and out of state individuals and businesses.
+The Division is actively registering and endorsing products on a daily basis.
+All industrial hemp produced in 2020 under the program tested well below the define limit for industrial hemp, showing great potential for increased future production.